 Generation XXVII (December 2017 – April 2018)

 RPF was plagued with attacks hitting the site offline and enacted Operation Olympia to gain intel on the attackers and to ensure RPF stayed the dominant army in CP warfare.
 The operation was a massive success, as the site was restored and RPF’s main challenger and culprit behind the attacks, RPM, was swiftly destroyed and forced to shut down.
 Despite the site issues, RPF continued to thrive.
 Maxing 90+ in January, RPF cruised until CPR shut down.
-RPF moved to a new platform, CPU.
-Despite the lack of popularity of the CPPS, and thus a lack of recruits, RPF rallied and defied the odds again and maxed 100+.
+RPF eventually moved to a new platform, CPU.
+Despite the lack of popularity of the CPPS, and thus a lack of recruits, RPF rallied and defied the odds again, maxing 100+ to continue this golden age.

 LEADERS: Popsiclebeak, Tom/Tojo, Left